Literature / Lord Edgware Dies

 - Setting Update: The 1985 film moved the setting to the 80s.

-- Title Drop: Reginald makes one, while mockingly describing the case against himself.
+- Title Drop: Ronald makes one, while mockingly describing the case against himself.
 "Nephew quarrels with Lord Edgware, that very night Lord Edgware Dies."
 He immidiately Lampshades this by pointing out "Lord Edgware Dies" would make a great name for a book.

 - Woman Scorned: A male version: Poirot initially speculates that, after Jane rejected Bryan Martin for the Duke of Merton, Bryan committed the murder for the purposes of framing Jane and getting her hanged.